newlandsvalley/elm-abc2vextab/README.md

 WORK IN PROGRESS

-This is intended to be a utility which translates an __AbcTune__ which is defined in [Abc.ParseTree](https://github.com/newlandsvalley/elm-abc-parser/blob/master/src/Abc/ParseTree.elm) into [VexTab](http://www.vexflow.com/vextab/tutorial.html) and hence will eventually allow scores to be produced from ABC tunes.
+This is intended to be a utility which translates an __AbcTune__ (defined in [Abc.ParseTree](https://github.com/newlandsvalley/elm-abc-parser/blob/master/src/Abc/ParseTree.elm)) into [VexTab](http://www.vexflow.com/vextab/tutorial.html) and hence will eventually allow scores to be produced from ABC tunes.

 done
 ----
-* Staves (msstly) - key signature, meter, (treble) clef
+* Staves (mostly) - key signature, meter, (treble) clef
 * Basic bar lines
+* Basic notes (pitch, octave, ordering)

 next things to do
 -----------------

 * Normalise modal key signatures - needs a refactoring from Abc Parser
-* inline headers - are they supported by VexTab
+* Inline headers - are they supported by VexTab
-* Basic notes
 * Note durations
+* Tuples
 * Stave differences between line one and the rest
-* Key, TimeSig, UnitNoteLength changes
+* Key, TimeSig, UnitNoteLength changes for in-body headers
 * What happens if the tune has very low notes?
 How to detect a bass clef